Coronavirus-related loans, grants and finance for businesses

 - Self-certify that it has been adversely impacted by the coronavirus (COVID-19).

 Importantly, access to the Scheme has opened up to smaller businesses facing cashflow difficulties who previously would not have been eligible for CBILS because they met the requirements for a standard commercial facility.
 Businesses are encouraged to re-contact their lenders if they have previously been unsuccessful in securing funding.

-Businesses will need to apply for the Coronavirus Business Interruption Loan Scheme (CBILS) by 30 November 2020.
+Businesses will now need to apply for the Coronavirus Business Interruption Loan Scheme (CBILS) by 31 March 2021.
+See here.

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS)